 Amortization of purchased intangibles is the process of expensing the cost of an intangible asset acquired through a business combination over the projected life of the asset.
-As discussed above these amounts were previously recorded in cost of sales and SG&A. Amortization of acquisition-related intangible assets was \$10.0 million and \$1.0 million for the first six months of 2019 and 2018, respectively.
+As discussed above these amounts were previously recorded in cost of sales and SG&A. Amortization of acquisition-related intangible assets was \$10.0 million and \$1.0 million in the third quarter of 2019 and 2018, respectively.
 The increase in expense recorded during the current year was primarily due to additional amortization associated with purchased intangible assets recorded as a result of the acquisition of Xcerra.